Top of page

 Since 2016, participating artists have included Conne Thalken, Jill Frank, Nancy Floyd, Abbey Hepner, Vesna Pavlović, Joshua Rashaad McFadden, Nicholas Muellner, elin o’Hara slavick, Sheila Pree Bright, Julia Kouneski, Paul Mueller, Rachel Fein-Smolinsky, John Singletary, Shabtai Pinchevsky, Irina Rozovsky, Tabitha Soren, Anthony Dominiczak, Agnieszka Sosnowska, Donald Camp, Adam Katseff, Keliy Anderson-Staley, Andrea Modica, Janet Delaney, Stephanie Dowda DeMer, and many others.

 PHOTOGRAPHY SPEAKS is free and open to all members of the Emory community, and the public.
+The schedule can be viewed below.
+The Spring 2026 events will be virtual and can be accessed via zoom here.
 For further information, please contact Jason Francisco at: jfranc9@emory.edu.

 Upcoming Events